haskinsm/Software-Engineering-CSU33012/README.md

 # Software-Engineering-CSU33012
-First two assignments were initially submitted in other repositories, but will be moved into this repository.
+First two assignments (LCA) were initially submitted in other repositories, but will be moved into this repository.